martinberlin/cale-idf/README.md

 ## Fork policy

 **Please do not Fork this repository to bookmark it**.
 For that use the ★ Star button.
-Acceptable forks fall in this two categories:
+Acceptable forks fall in this three categories:

 1. You found a bug and want to suggest a merge request.
 Then Fork it!
 2. You will contribute adding a new epaper model that does exist.